tibdex/github-cherry-pick/README.md

   // The name of the branch/reference on top of which the commits will be cherry-picked.
   head: "awesome-feature",
-  // An already authenticated instance of https://www.npmjs.com/package/@octokit/rest.
+  // An already authenticated instance of https://www.npmjs.com/package/@octokit/rest. octokit,
-  // Its version should preferably be the same than the one in github-cherry-pick's package.json. octokit,
   // The login of the repository owner. owner,